 They became so synonymous with travel that any out of towner was easily recognized by the carpet bag they carried.
 Many American northerners moved south after the Civil War to take advantage of cheap farms.
 The name “carpetbagger” was not a kind one.
 It is defined as “an outsider involved in politics.”
 In the south, those politics involved cheating southerners out of their land, wages, and quality of life.
 More info.

 The most famous Carpetbag belonged to the loveable nanny, Mary Poppins.
-She traveled into the Bank’s house with it and surprised the children with the magic inside.
-There were many stories of nanny’s and their carpet bags full of fun toys.
-Children’s came to expect a visit from a family member, accompanied by a colorful carpet bag, to mean a special toy or treat was inside.
+She traveled into the Banks’ house with it and surprised the children with the magic inside.
+There were many stories of nannies and their carpet bags full of fun toys.
+Children came to expect that a visit from a family member accompanied by a colorful carpet bag meant a special toy or treat was inside.

 Other handbags emerged from the carpet bag’s simple and durable design.
 Louis Vuitton made a travel bag of waterproof canvas and lacquered iron.
-Leather bags followed with lock, keys and multiple compartments.
+Leather bags followed with locks, keys, and multiple compartments.
 A large bag with a metal frame called the Gladstone bag, after Queen Victoria’s Prime Minister William Gladstone, was used for women’s travel.
-They looked like vintage suits cases.
+They looked like vintage suitcases.

 The club bag was another travel bag that was adapted for women.
 The club bag is most well known as a doctor bag.
 They were quite large but could come in smaller sizes for women.
-Bags snapped close with a frame, had multiple compartments and were otherwise more practical than pretty.
+Bags snapped closed with a frame, had multiple compartments, and were otherwise more practical than pretty.

-The first bags to be called ladies hand-bags appeared in the late Victorian era.
+The first bags to be called ladies’ hand-bags appeared in the late Victorian era.
 Designs came from leather good trades rather than fashion houses.
-Vuitton, Gucci (est 1906), Prada (est 1913) and Hermes (est 1837) each started out as saddle, luggage and harness manufacturers.
-Hermes gradually uses “exquisite leathers” such as alligator, ostrich, and crocodile in handbag designs elevating the bag into the fashion space.
-After the turn of the century, leather could be dyed in rich colors like red, green or purple.
-Bags also shrunk down further at this time.
+Vuitton, Gucci (est 1906), Prada (est 1913), and Hermes (est 1837) each started out as saddle, luggage, and harness manufacturers.
+Hermes gradually used “exquisite leathers” such as alligator, ostrich, and crocodile in handbag designs, elevating the bag into the fashion space.
+After the turn of the century, leather could be dyed in rich colors like red, green, or purple.
+Bags also shrank down further at this time.

 City women had department stores to thank for the necessity of larger shopping bags.
-Not only did the sell them but they gave women a reason to leave the house for most of the day.
-Department stores like Macy’s in New York and Selfridges in London were social gathering places, not just for shopping, but dining, taking tea, and attending events.
+Not only did they sell them, but they gave women a reason to leave the house for most of the day.
+Department stores like Macy’s in New York and Selfridges in London were social gathering places — not just for shopping, but for dining, taking tea, and attending events.